hugobarauna/poli_compiler/README.markdown

 our compiler. =p

 We know that you are lazy and will not write a program in our language, so we already wrote a program for you.
-The source is the final_program.fh file.
+The source is the samples/final_program.fh file.

+Maybe you are a compiler geek, and would like to try another programs in our bad ass mother fucker language.
+If that is true, just have a look in the other programs inside the samples/ directory.

-So, in order to run the compiler and actually get your hands dirty with MVN assembly, just run `./bin/compiler final_program.fh`.
+So, in order to run the compiler and actually get your hands dirty with MVN assembly, just run `./bin/compiler samples/final_program.fh`.
 The output file will be the out.asm one.